 4. You must keep any products that have been delivered to you safe for up to 6 calendar months from the date you cancel.
 Once they are returned, your responsibility ends.

 5. We will contact you to arrange return of your Wireless Router and will either supply reply paid packaging for the product to be posted to us or we will collect it.
 We will be entitled to charge you our direct costs for its return and/or set the costs of return off against any amount that we owe you.

-FIBRE OPTIC SKY BROADBAND HOME INSTALLATION TERMS AND CONDITIONS
+SKY FIBRE BROADBAND HOME INSTALLATION TERMS AND CONDITIONS

-These are the terms and conditions under which Sky will arrange for the installation of network equipment to enable you to use the fibre optic Sky Broadband service at your Address (“Contract”).
+These are the terms and conditions under which Sky will arrange for the installation of network equipment to enable you to use the Sky Fibre Broadband service at your Address (“Contract”).
 You can call us in relation to this Contract on 08442 410 515.